Frequently Asked Questions

 Is someone with Tourette Syndrome able to live a normal life?

-The word “normal” is subjective, but yes, while it is possible that tics and associated disorders can make some situations more difficult, not everyone is the same.
-Tourette can be very different from person to person.
-Not only are the tics different from person to person, but one of the characteristics of Tourette is that tics change with time.
-Some people have very mild Tourette, so much so, that it can be barely noticeable.
-Others have very severe tics which can be disruptive to the person’s ability to do certain things (depending on what the tics are), embarrassing for the person or disruptive to those around the person with Tourette.
-Additionally, because tics are repetitive, sometimes people have tics that become painful.
-This being said, there are many people with Tourette who do lead very productive, successful and happy lives.
+The word “normal” is subjective, but yes, while it is possible that tics and associated disorders can make situations more difficult, not everyone is the same.
+Individual experiences of Tourette Syndrome and Tic Disorders can be very different from person to person.
+Not only are the tics different from person to person, but one of the characteristics of Tic Disorders is that tics change with time.
+Some people have mild tics, so much so, that they are not very noticeable.
+Others may have very severe tics which can be disruptive to the person’s ability to do certain things (depending on what the tics are), embarrassing for the person, or disruptive to those around them.
+Additionally, because tics are repetitive, people can experience pain from tics.
+This being said, there are many people with Tourette Syndrome and other Tic Disorders who lead very productive, successful and happy lives.

 Is Tourette Syndrome a disability?

-This is a complicated question due to a number of factors.
-Any condition can essentially be a disability if it is disabling to the individual who has it.
+Any condition can be a disability if it is disabling to the individual who has it.
 The Americans with Disabilities Act (ADA) states: “Disability means with respect to an individual, a physical or mental impairment that substantially limits one or more of the major life activities of such individual; a record of such impairment or being regarded as having such impairment.”

 Do students with Tourette Syndrome have special educational needs?